 1996 (as coeditor) Denying Biology.
 Lanham: UPA.

-n.d.
-Off the Edge of Europe: Border Regimes, Visual Culture, and the Politics of Race.
-In Senses and Citizenships.
-Christine Dureau, Julie Park, and Susanna Trnka, eds.).
+2013 Off the Edge of Europe: Border Regimes, Visual Culture, and the Politics of Race.
+In: Citizenship and the Senses (Christine Dureau, Julie Park, and Susanna Trnka, eds.).
 New York: Routledge, pp. 178-199.

 2011 Technologies of Othering: Black Masculinities in the Carceral Zones of European Whiteness.
 In: Europe in Black and White (Manuela Ribeiro Sanches, Fernando Clara, Joao Ferreira Duarte, and Leonor Pires Martins, eds.).
 Chicago: Intellect/The University of Chicago Press, pp. 123-142.